zarinplus/docs/README.md

 Now you should build the URL by replacing {authority} with the authority you received from previous step and then redirect to offerwall.

+Also you must store the authority value for this transaction in your database for next actions.

 	https://offerwall.emtiyaz.app/?authority={authority}

 <a name="verify-transaction"></a>
 ### Verify Transaction

-After the users make the payment with their points with redirect them to success URL you previously provided to us.
+After the users make the payment with their points we redirect them to the success URL you previously provided to us.
 Now you should verfiy the payment transaction.

 	http://www.mystore.com/success/?authority={authority}